Kaggle-Challenge/SpaceshipTitanicChallenge/README.md

 ## 📊 What's This Project About?

 In this project, we delved deep into the dataset, performing thorough cleaning and transformation.
-We engineered insightful features to capture underlying patterns and built robust predictive models utilizing the powerful capabilities of **XGBoost** and **LightGBM**.
+We engineered insightful features to capture underlying patterns and built robust predictive models utilizing the powerful capabilities of **XGBoost**, **LightGBM**, **Random Forest** and **CatBoost**.

 You'll find code for:

   * 📊 **Exploratory Data Analysis (EDA):** Visualizing distributions, correlations, and key relationships to understand the data.
   * 🧹 **Data Cleaning & Missing Value Handling:** Implementing smart heuristics and techniques to address incomplete data.
   * 🏗️ **Feature Engineering:** Creating new, informative features from existing ones (e.g., decoding cabin information, calculating total spending).
-  * 🤖 **Model Training & Evaluation:** Developing and fine-tuning predictive models, assessing their performance rigorously.
+  * 🤖 **Model Training & Evaluation:** Developing and fine-tuning predictive models, assessing their performance rigorously using SHAP and PCA.
   * 📁 **Generating a Kaggle Submission:** Preparing predictions in the required format for submission to the competition.

 ## 📁 Files Included